fritzhuie/docs-scratch/README.md

  	`using UnityEngine.Advertisements;`

-5. Inititalize Unity Ads in your script (Note: This call usually goes in the Start() function that's already defined):
+5. Inititalize Unity Ads in your script using the copied **Game ID** string:

 	`Advertisement.Initialize(string gameId)`

+> Note: This call typically goes in the **Start()** function of your code.

-## Showing an Ad
+## Showing Ads

+> Note: Unity Ads is available from the Services Window in Unity **verson 5.2** or later.

-Now that you've enabled the service, you can implement code in any script to display ads.
+Now that you've enabled the service, you can implement this simple code in any script to display ads.

-Unity Ads is available from the Services Window in Unity **verson 5.2** or later.
 1. Declare the Unity Ads namespace in the header of your script:

  	`using UnityEngine.Advertisements;`

-2. Call the **Show()** method to display an ad:
+2. Call the **Show()** function to display an ad:

 	`Advertisement.Show()`